 What Are Eyelash Extensions?

-Not to be confused with false eyelashes that you can “glue” to your eyelids at-home – eyelash extensions are applied using a semi-permanent adhesive to your natural lashes by a professional lash artist in a salon.
+Not to be confused with false eyelashes that you can “glue” to your eyelids at-home – eyelash extensions, which you can get from a trusted eyelash extensions supplier, are applied using a semi-permanent adhesive to your natural lashes by a professional lash artist in a salon.
+Also, you can prefer Russian Strip Lashes that make your eye more glowing and attractive.

 Eyelash Extension Styles